 Quicken is a pioneer in personal finance software, having established itself as the go-to personal finance solution for more than three decades.
 Its software lets you manage your entire financial picture, from budgets and debt to savings accounts, bills, taxes and investments.
 Quicken even makes it possible to organize and manage personal and small-business finances in one place.

-Tiller Money links all your banking and investment accounts and then exports the data to Google Sheets so you can create your own spreadsheets and calculations.
-Once it’s set up, the software will update your spreadsheets daily with new data.
+Tiller Money claims to set up “your financial life on a spreadsheet.”
+It links all your banking and investment accounts and then exports the data to Google Sheets so you can create your own spreadsheets and calculations.
+Once it’s set up, the software will update your sheets daily with new data.

 If you’re an advanced Google Sheets or Excel user, the possibilities are endless.
 If you’re not experienced with spreadsheets, you can use Tiller Money’s free templates.
 You’ll receive daily email reports showing the most recent transactions and account balances to keep up to date on your spending.